 I’ve been trained how to perform a job analysis prior to preparing a job description; and have reviewed and critiqued many a job description.
 Here are my educated thoughts about a job description that lists the physical demands [of a job] requiring a worker to lift up to X amount of pounds.

 Did you know ants can lift 20 times their own body weight?

-- Size and strength of the worker
+- the size and strength of the worker

-- The weight of object handled
+- the weight of the object or load to be handled

-- The muscle force applied by the worker to do physical lifting
+- the muscle force applied by the worker to do physical lifting

-- Posture – the postures adopted to lift the object
+- the postures adopted to lift the object

-- Equipment – what is available, or could be used, to help move the load?
+- what equipment is available, or could be used, to help move the load?

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.